Cardiovascular Disease: How it affects us

 A minimal invasive method of inserting a ‘balloon’ and a stent to open up the blocked artery, suitable for patients with single or double-vessel disease.

 The “Coronary Artery Bypass Grafting (CABG)” is normally used for patients with poor heart function or triple-vessel disease.
-Such surgery can also be performed via robotic surgery program, which is done using tiny keyhole incisions on the chest wall only.
-Robotic surgery can require shorter recovery time, with lower risk of infection.
-However, it is only suitable for only one to two vessels.
+Such surgery can also be performed via a robotic surgery program, which is done using tiny keyhole incisions on the chest wall only.
+Robotic surgery requires shorter recovery time, with a lower risk of infection.
+However, it is only suitable for one to two vessels.

 Prevention is always better than cure.
 Why wait to tomorrow when you can do it today?
 If you know you are not doing enough to help yourself, start today.
 Encourage your loved ones who you think are at risk due to poor lifestyle habits to start to take control of their health by changing their habits right away.
 The earlier you start, the better it will be for you.